 - Vagad region containing Dungarpur and Banswara

-- Hadoti region represented by Bundi, Jhalawar, and Kota
+- Hadoti region is represented by Bundi, Jhalawar, and Kota

 Who designed Patrika Gate?
-Patrika Gate was designed by Jaipur based architect Anoop Bartaria.
-He has also designed World Trade Park in Jaipur.
+Patrika Gate was designed by Jaipur-based architect Anoop Barataria.
+He has also designed the World Trade Park in Jaipur.

-The images and elements of Rajasthan are brought alive in Patrika Gate through its hand-painted walls and ceilings.
-Each pillar and column depict the scenes from various regions of Rajasthan.
+Images and elements of Rajasthan are brought alive by Patrika Gate through its hand-painted walls and ceilings.
+Each pillar and column depicts scenes from various regions of Rajasthan.
 One gets a glimpse of the rich architectural and cultural legacy of the state.
 The wall panels and ceilings are beautifully painted with intricate motifs and colors.

-There’s famous Bani Thani painting, Jal Mahal, Mehrangarh Fort, Srinathji, legendary rulers to name a few.
+Featured above is a panel dedicated to Jaipur depicting the late Maharaja Sawai Man Singh II, Maharani Gayatri Devi, traditional handmade jewelry, and the famous blue pottery There are famous Bani Thani paintings, Jal Mahal, Mehrangarh Fort, Srinathji, and legendary rulers to name a few.
 It is impossible to enumerate everything here.

-Apart from these, the artists have also depicted the scenes from daily lives that were popular subjects of ancient and medieval paintings.
-In sum, It is an impressive visual experience for the artistically inclined.
+Apart from these, the artists have also depicted scenes from daily lives that were popular subjects of ancient and medieval paintings.
+In summary, it is an impressive visual experience for the artistically inclined.
 Do note panels have been covered with transparent plastic sheets to preserve the work of art.

 Since Patrika Gate is not painted in terracotta pink which is synonymous with Jaipur, every time I see this building, it nudges me of Gajner Palace in Bikaner.
 The pink color of Gajner Palace and its facade is similar to this gate.
 Here is a picture of Gajner Palace which is presently a heritage hotel.